Bohol and Panglao Islands in the Philippines have been on our must-see list for a long time. Every traveler who visits this country sings its praises.

 1. Swim at the Best Beach on Panglao Island—Dumaluan Beach

 Hands down the best beach on the island is Dumaluan Beach.
 The oceanfront is public, so feel free to walk down the long stretch of sand and check out the resorts.
-If you want to splurge, a few of them have beach bars that you can stop and have a cool drink.
+If you want to splurge, a few of them have beach bars where you can stop and have a cool drink.

 In front of the public beach, there is a local beach bar called DBR (Dumaluan Beach Resort).
 It serves cheap local dishes, like pancit bihon, and fresh fruit shakes.